-To the Administrative Committee
+To the Administrative Committee Eagle Materials Inc. Hourly Profit Sharing Plan:

-Profit Sharing and Retirement Plan of Eagle Materials Inc.:

-We have audited the accompanying statement of net assets available for benefits of the Profit Sharing and Retirement Plan of Eagle Materials Inc. (the "Plan") as of December 31, 2008, and the related statement of changes in net assets available for benefits for the year then ended.
+We have audited the accompanying statement of net assets available for benefits of the Eagle Materials Inc. Hourly Profit Sharing Plan (the "Plan") as of December 31, 2008, and the related statement of changes in net assets available for benefits for the year then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
 The financial statements of the Plan as of December 31, 2007 were audited by other auditors whose report dated June 26, 2008 expressed an unqualified opinion on those statements.
 The other auditors reported on the financial statements before the restatement described in Note 3.
 We also audited the adjustments described in Note 3 that were applied to restate the statement of net assets available for benefits as of December 31, 2007.
 In our opinion, such adjustments are appropriate and have been properly applied.